kospiotr/spring-workshops/index.md

 ## Spring MVC

 1. Create web project
-2. Create home page with welcome title
+2. Create home page with welcome title.
+	* Display application name that will be stored in environment variable
 3. Add menu to home and all new pages, that holds links to:
 	* Homepage
     * List of loans
     * Form for new loan request
+4. Create loan list page
+	* Display all loans in the grid
+	* Add action column with delete, edit action

-4. Create loan request page that:
+5. Create loan request page that:
 	* Will display new loan request form
-        * Full name (text field, string, max 100 char)
-        * Purpose (text area, string, max 1023 char)
-        * Amount (text field, positive decimal)
-    * Loan request
+	* Will validate loan form
+6. Create REST endpoints for loans

-5. Stylize page using Bootstrap 3
+7. Stylize page using Bootstrap 3

 ## Spring Security

 1. Secure application with Spring Security

-# Dependencies

-## Spring Core
+	* Restrict browsing loans only for logged users (USERs and ADMINs)
+	* Only users with ADMIN role can edit and delete loans
+	* All users can request for a new loan (GUESTs, USERs, ADMINs)
+2. Customize login page
+3. Create registering new users page